Frequently Asked Questions

 An increasing number of students who attend Maryville University are choosing to live on campus rather than commute.
 In fact, one-third of our total traditional undergraduate student body lives on campus in our three residence halls and five new on-campus apartment buildings.
 About 60 percent of the freshman class lives on campus.
 However, students are not required to do so.

 How big are the residence hall rooms?

-We have three residence halls on our campus, Duchesne, Mouton and Maryville Hall.
-The room sizes for Duchesne are 17 by 12 foot and for Mouton, they are 16 by 12 foot.
+We have two residence halls on our campus Mouton and Cookie and T.R.
+Jr. Potter Hall.
+The room sizes for Mouton, they are 16 by 12 foot.
 Each room has a window, dressers, closets, beds, chairs, desks, local telephone service, a computer network connection, cable television and air conditioning.